 Frequently Asked Questions (FAQ)

-Top Snow Travel is one of the world’s leading France ski holidays travel company and so people like you often turn to us to answer the many questions people may have related to a ski holiday experience to the French Alps.
+Top Snow Travel is Australia’s Number #1 France Ski Holiday Specialist and so people like you often turn to us to answer the many questions people may have related to a ski holiday experience to the French Alps.

 If you have any questions not listed below, send us a quick enquiry and we will be happy to assist you and answer your questions.

 France is home to some of the most iconic ski destinations in the world.
 In fact, there are over 300 different ski resorts scattered across its five mountain ranges.
 French ski resorts range from low-key ones that have evolved from quaint farming villages to huge high-altitude purpose-built ones with modern amenities.
 They all have unique personalities and styles that appeal to skiers and snowboarders all over the world.